Winter-Soren/quantum-ml-handbook/docs/quantum-gates-circuits/pauli-gate.md

 Let's take an example to demonstrate the Pauli gates.
 We will take example with each of the Pauli gates.

-Certainly!
-Let's explore examples demonstrating the working of the Pauli-X, Pauli-Y, and Pauli-Z gates in excruciating detail.

 ### Pauli-X Gate (σx)